9dots/9dots.io-pages/Oo4UGHU.md

 Watch the [Makey Makey video](https://www.youtube.com/watch?v=rfQqh7iCcOU) to get students excited and thinking about possible designs for their controllers.

 ## Explore - 8 minutes
-Using the Makey Makey and it's alligator clips, students will test the conductivity of different materials provided to them.
-Check the [wiki]() on how to use the Makey Makey.
+Students have eight minutes to test the conductivity of different materials provided to them by using the Makey Makey.

+- Check the [wiki]() on how to use the Makey Makey.

 ## Explain - 10 minutes
 Teach student about basic circuits and what makes some materials better conductors of electricity than other materials.